naturalshine/soother-site/content/docs/002-training-soother.md

 ## Issue 2: Data Malformation

-I also realised too late that Mimic2 provided me with a handy little tool for analysing my data.
-[Here](https://github.com/MycroftAI/mimic2#visualizing-your-data) are some examples demonstrating training data analysis.
-My data looked like the "bad" examples on this page, only worse.
-I tried some easy fixes, which chiefly included removing all files that were on the longer end, which is where the data was most chaotic.
+I also realised too late that Mimic2 provided me with a handy little tool for analysing my data before starting to train.
+[Here](https://github.com/MycroftAI/mimic2#visualizing-your-data) are some examples demonstrating speech dataset analysis.
+It turned out that my data looked like the "bad" examples on this page, only worse.
+I tried some easy fixes, which chiefly included removing all files that were on the longer end, where the data was most chaotic.
 After that, I was left with analysis results that looked like this:

 Character Length vs Average Seconds:
 ![char len vs avg secs](/images/char_len_vs_avg_secs.png)